 - Change of Address

 - Change of Major

 - Withdrawal From School

 - Monitor Your Curriculum with your advisor.
-Classes not pertaining to your degree will not be paid for by VA.
+Courses not pertaining to your degree will not be paid for by the VA.

-- Verify Your Attendance on the last day of each month if you are Chapter 30, 1606 or 1607.
+- Verify Your Attendance on the last day of each month if you are Chapter 30, 1606 or 1607 by calling 877-823-2378 or online at https://www.gibill.va.gov/wave/index.do.
 A check will not be generated for you by VA unless this takes place.

-- Supply A Copy of your schedule each term you are advised and registered.
+- Provide authorization of your benefits each term you are advised and registered for classes.

 Please contact this office with your questions: 912-478-5154 or email@example.com

 Veteran Educational Benefits